 The noise of the real instruments is far from the ideal properties of stationarity and Gaussianity we expect from the main fundamental (thermal and quantum) noises.
-It is dominated by an overwhelming component of non-Gaussian non-stationary noises consisting in a large number of transient noise excursions commonly called glitches.
-Glitches are produced by a variety of environmental and instrumental processes, such local seismic noise or saturations in feedback control systems.
+The tails of the noise distribution is dominated by a non-Gaussian and non-stationary component consisting in a large number of transient noise excursions commonly called glitches.
+Glitches are produced by a variety of environmental and instrumental processes, such as local seismic noise or saturations in feedback control systems.
 Since glitches occasionally occur nearly simultaneously in separate detectors by chance, they can mimic a gravitational-wave signal.

-The population of glitches are difficult to model.
+The population of glitches is difficult to model.
 The size and the large complexity of GW detectors makes this modelling even more difficult.
 GW detectors being extended instruments over kilometers, it is hard to completely isolate them from the outside world and the surrounding anthropic activity.
 Therefore, the accurate modelling of the non-Gaussian/non-stationary noise background is for now out-of-reach.
 It has to be mitigated and this can be done at least partially by using multiple data.

-It is possible to calculate combinings of the data from multiple detectors where the GW signals from all detectors interfere destructively in the sum.
+It is possible to calculate combinations of the data from multiple detectors where the GW signals from all detectors interfere destructively in the sum.
 The GW signal thus cancels, but not background glitches.
-The energy in these "null" stream(s) may be used to reject or downweight events not consistent with a gravitational wave [39, 36].
+The energy in these "null" stream(s) may be used to reject or down-weight events not consistent with a gravitational wave [39, 36].
 The success of such tests depend critically on having several independent detectors of comparable sensitivity.

 3.2.3.
-Use of multiple data for background estimation
+Use of multiple detector data for background estimation

 We explained earlier that the accurate modelling of non-Gaussian non-stationary noise is out-of-reach.
 The remaining part of the glitches that cannot be identified by the coherent techniques described in the previous section constitutes the dominating background noise in burst searches.
 This background has to be estimated.
 However, GW signals cannot be turned off: the detectors cannot be shielded from them.
-Therefore, we don't have "noiseonly" data at disposal for background estimation.
+Therefore, we don't have "noise-only" data at disposal for background estimation.

 Nevertheless, the background can be estimated thanks to the availability of multiple data streams by time shifting one detector's data.
-The time-shift is chosen to be much longer than the time-of-flight between detectors (\sim 30 ms) and coherence time scale of the detector noise (\sim seconds).
+The time-shift is chosen to be much longer than the time-of-flight between detectors (~30 ms) and coherence time scale of the detector noise (~seconds).
 Time-shifted (or "time slide") analysis only leave triggers due to accidental coincidences of instrumental glitches.
-The contribution from real GW signals is erased.
+The contribution from real GW signals is practically erased.
 By repeating the analysis many times with different time-shifts, we get an accurate estimate of the rate of background events.
-For sufficiently large time shifts, each trials can be considered independent to the other.
-However, the number of time-slides cannot be increased indefinitely as a significant correlation between timeslides will occur above a certain level [40].
+For sufficiently large time shifts, each trial can be considered independent to the other.
+However, the number of time-slides cannot be increased indefinitely as a significant correlation between time-slides will occur above a certain level [40].